graphql/composite-schemas-spec/spec/Section 4 -- Composition.md

 **Explanatory Text**

-Fields on mergeable objects or interfaces that have the same name are considered semantically equivalent and mergeable when they have a mergeable field type.
+Fields on objects or interfaces that have the same name are considered semantically equivalent and mergeable when they have a mergeable field type.

 Fields with the same type are mergeable.